OpenLiberty/ci.gradle/docs/libertyDev.md

 ## libertyDev Task

-Start a Liberty server in dev mode.
-This task also invokes the `libertyCreate`, `installFeature`, and `deploy` tasks before starting the server.
+Start a Liberty instance in dev mode.
+This task also invokes the `generateFeatures`, `libertyCreate`, `installFeature`, and `deploy` tasks before starting the runtime.
+**Note:** This task is designed to be executed directly from the Gradle command line.

-N.B. starting in the tech preview 3.3.1-SNAPSHOT, dev mode also invokes `generateFeatures`.
+N.B. starting in 3.4, dev mode invokes `generateFeatures`.
 See [generateFeatures](generateFeatures.md) for details.

-**Note:** This task is designed to be executed directly from the Gradle command line.

 **Limitations:** This task is not supported with Spring Boot applications.